rsandb/file-version-manager/readme.txt

 == Changelog ==

+= 0.12.4 =
+* Fix child categories not appearing in the search results on the category admin page

 = 0.12.3 =
 * Fix a bug where the inital render of the toggle shortcode was showing toggle content